TechnologyRediscovery/codenforce/docs/inspections/fins.md

 ![space inspector](img/newfin_spacedetails.png)

 ### Batch update and filtering
-Use the batch ordinance status applicator at the start of your space type inspection then customize individual ordinances with an outcome and findings.
+Use the batch ordinance status applicator at the start of your space inspection.
+Once the screen refreshes, then customize individual ordinances with an outcome and findings.

 Users can also find their desired checklist item using the full-text filter tool.
 Enter the text you wish to use in your filter into the text box, then click **Search**.
 Only matching ordinances appear in your inspection list.
+Remove the filter with the **Clear** link.
 Any changes made to individual ordinances are preserved before, during, and after a filter operation.

 ### Space summary: Review outcomes and findings dialog
 Following the space entry dialog, a review and photo upload dialog appears.
 This dialog groups all your inspection items based on their outcome: violated items appearing first, followed by passed items, and uninspected items at the bottom.

 Each item's findings and even inspection outcome can be edited individually on this screen.
 Changes made to any individual item will be saved and this dialog's lists repopulated based on user edits.
+Users cannot add findings or photos to uninspected items since doing so would mean those items were, in fact, inspected.

 ![review space](img/newfins_photos.png)